 In the previous section, we assessed an overestimation of grid-point heavy precipitation for the convection-permitting simulation CPM, but a good performance in detecting severe precipitation events in a 44-year climatology.
 Here we evaluate the performance of CPM at the event scale.
-We focus on the period 2000-2015 and the to warrant the consistency between the analysed simulations al forced with ERA interim (Tab.
+We focus on the period 2000-2015 to warrant the consistency between the analysed simulations al forced with ERA-interim (Tab.
 2).
-The investigation area region is CPMALP-3 (Fig. 1).
+The investigation region is ALP-3 (Fig. 1).
 Furthermore, the availability of radiosonde observations for validation is larger after the year 2000 in the UWYO dataset in ALP-3, which further supports our selection of the investigation period.

-Table 3 shows eight subjectively selected events from using the PSI extremes detection, also included in the derivation of the synoptic weather types in Sect.
-3. Table 3 includes information about the duration of the events, the observed total precipitation, maximum grid point intensities, percentage of affected area, i.e., percentage of grid points with precipitation over the 80th percentile, severity (PSI), and associated Weather Types (WT).
-The events showed a large severity (PSI) and were afterwards short listed subjectively to include both winter and summer events.
-This is why some of them, e.g., 03-Nov-2002 or 08-Jul 2014, did not show heavy daily precipitation values but are however interesting for evaluating the model performance.
+Table 3 shows eight subjectively selected events from the PSI extremes detection, also included in the derivation of the synoptic weather types in Sect.
+3. Table 3 includes information about the duration of the events, the observed total precipitation, maximum grid point intensities, percentage of affected area, severity (PSI), and associated Weather Types (WT).